Delayed Sleep Phase Syndrome Symptoms

 Cognitive Behavioral Therapy for Insomnia (CBT-I)

-CBT-I has shown promise in treating DSPS by addressing underlying cognitive and behavioural factors contributing to the disorder.
-This therapy focuses on altering negative thoughts and behaviours around sleep, promoting a healthier sleep pattern.
+CBT-I has shown promise in treating DSPS by addressing underlying cognitive and behavioral factors contributing to the disorder.
+This therapy focuses on altering negative thoughts and behaviors around sleep, promoting a healthier sleep pattern.

 Frequently Asked Questions